kigster/arli/README.md

     and locally cached Public Arduino Database JSON file, maintained by Arduino and the Community.
 If you know of another database, that's what the --database flag is for.

 Usage:
     arli search [ name | search-expression ] [options]

 Options
     -d, --database URL     a JSON(.gz) file path or a URL of the library database.
                            Defaults to the Arduino-maintained database.

-    -m, --max NUMBER       if provided, limits the result set to this number Set to 0 to disable.
-Default is 100.
+    -m, --max NUMBER       if provided, limits the result set using the total number of the unique library name matches.

-    [ snip ...]
+                           Default is 0, which means no limit.

+    -f, --format FMT       Optional format of the search results.
+                           The default is short.
+Available
+                           formats: with_versions, long, short, json, yaml

+    -C, --no-color         Disable any color output.
+    -D, --debug            Print debugging info.
+    -t, --trace            Print exception stack traces.
+    -v, --verbose          Print more information.
+    -q, --quiet            Print less information.
+    -V, --version          Print current version and exit -h, --help             prints this help

 Examples:
     # Search using the regular expression containing the name: